-What is an undisplaced distal radius fracture?
+What is an isolated undisplaced ulna/radius fracture?

-With this fracture, you have broken the bone on the thumb side of your wrist.
+You have broken one of the bones in your wrist.
 The wrist is made up of two long bones, and several smaller bones in the hand.
 The usual cause of a wrist fracture is a fall.
-The person falling tries to break their fall by putting their hand out to save themselves and in doing so, the wrist is forced backwards.
+The person falling tries to break their fall by putting their hand out to save themselves, and in doing so, the wrist is forced backwards.
+Another mechanism for breaking a bone in the wrist is by landing on your arm onto the edge of a table or kerb.

-To enable the injury to heal, your wrist will be placed in a removable splint or a temporary cast.
-This will need to be kept in place for six weeks.
+Whilst your injury is healing you will be placed in a removable splint or a temporary cast.

-Swelling and bruising at the fracture site is normal.
+Swelling and bruising at the injury site is normal.
 Simple, over the counter pain killers and applying ice to the area will help to reduce swelling and pain.
 Ice should be applied, wrapped in a tea towel, for 20 minutes three to four times a day.